-Have appropriate lifesaving/protective equipment.
+- Consider the benefits of using a beach, pool or other location that has lifeguards, especially when your group includes kids.
+Having trained lifeguards who are familiar with the location may not only be essential in the event of an emergency but can also point out hazards to avoid. - Have appropriate lifesaving/protective equipment with you at all times.
 It is necessary to update and restock your first aid kit beforehand.
-Additionally, have life jackets and life-savers with rope in case someone falls in and is pulled away by water currents.
-Make sure all leaders and chaperones know how to use the equipment you bring.

-Provide training for leaders.
+Additionally, have life jackets and lifesavers with rope in case someone falls in and is pulled away by water currents.
+Make sure all leaders and chaperones know how to use the equipment you bring. - Provide training for leaders.
 This should include CPR and basic first aid certification.
 Training allows for proper emergency care to be executed in the event of an emergency.
 Make sure there is an adequate number of qualified people to supervise those in the water and the surrounding area.

-Have emergency contact numbers readily available.
-As part of your emergency plan, ensure that emergency numbers are displayed or readily accessible.
+• As part of your emergency plan, ensure that emergency numbers are displayed or readily accessible.
 If an emergency occurs alert the local emergency and rescue team as appropriate.
+Have emergency contact numbers for each participant readily available.